WWE Survivor Series lineup: The updated lineup for Sunday's pay-per-view - Pro Wrestling Dot Net

 -U.S. Champion Bobby Lashley vs. Intercontinental Champion Sami Zayn in a non-title match.

--“Team Raw” AJ Styles, Keith Lee, Sheamus, Braun Strowman, and Riddle vs. “Team Smackdown” Jey Uso, Kevin Owens, Seth Rollins, King Corbin, and one TBA in a Survivor Series elimination match.
+-“Team Raw” AJ Styles, Keith Lee, Sheamus, Braun Strowman, and Riddle vs. “Team Smackdown” Jey Uso, Kevin Owens, Seth Rollins, King Corbin, and Otis in a Survivor Series elimination match.

--“Team Smackdown” Bianca Belair, Ruby Riott, Liv Morgan, and two TBA vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Lacey Evans, and Peyton Royce in a Survivor Series elimination match.
+-“Team Smackdown” Bianca Belair, Ruby Riott, Liv Morgan, Bayley, and Natalya vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Lacey Evans, and Peyton Royce in a Survivor Series elimination match.

-Powell’s POV: McIntyre won the WWE Championship on Monday’s Raw.
-Evans and Royce were announced as replacements for Mandy Rose and Dana Brooke following a pair of injury angles.
-Join me for my live review of Survivor Series on Sunday beginning with the Kickoff Show.
-The main card begins at 6CT/7ET.
+Powell’s POV: Natalya beat Tamina to quality for Team Smackdown, while Adam Pearce simply added Bayley and Otis to the Smackdown teams.
+WWE announced the battle royal on Friday.
+Join me for my live review of Survivor Series on Sunday beginning with the Kickoff Show at 5CT/6ET, and the main card begins at 6CT/7ET.
 Dot Net Members will hear an audio review co-hosted by Jake Barnett and I on Sunday night.

 The Pro Wrestling Boom Podcast features Shane Taylor returning to discuss ROH Wrestling, his friendship with WWE's Erik (Ray Rowe) and attending his viking wedding, his relationship with the SOS tag team, his feud with EC3 and their history, the Cleveland pro wrestler connection, and much more...